Tobramycin is an antibiotic used to treat bacterial infections.

 Tobramycin is given as an infusion or a slow injection into a vein, or as an injection into a muscle.
 It is usually given to you by a health professional.

-If you miss a dose, contact your health professional as soon as possible.
-Usually, the missed dose is given as soon as possible and treatment continued as directed.
+Contact your health professional as soon as possible.
+Usually, the missed dose is given as soon as possible, and treatment continued as directed.

 Some medicines available without a prescription may react with tobramycin including: